Encouraging and funding research into iron overload.

 Grant proposals are accepted at anytime from researchers working in recognised institutions in the UK.
 Suitable applications progress to peer-review and a decision as to whether to fund a project is made at the earliest possible quarterly board meeting.

 Approval by our scientific advisers and strong recommendations from peer review does not in itself guarantee approval.
-Trustees will also consider the availability of finance and alignment with the charity’s strategic objectives.
+Trustees will also consider the availability of finance and the alignment of any project with the charity’s strategic objectives.

 Researchers can apply for a grant using the application from which is available to download below.
 You must also download and read the terms and conditions of any grant we agree.